So, you want to start running at age 50 – or more?

 Cross-training is excellent for all runners but is essential for senior runners.

-On days you do not run, consider cross-training to further strengthen your cardiovascular system while aiding in mobility and strength of your joints and muscles.
-Great cross-training for runners includes the elliptical and bike.
+On days you do not run, consider cross-training to further improve your cardio fitness while aiding joint mobility and strengthening your muscles.

 Running over 50 may take more intention and care, but the mental and physical health benefits are well worth it!